TechGrounds-Cloud8/cloud8-abdeslamazhir/Week 3 Security/SEC 7 Passwords.md

 As you can see it starts with $6$, that means it is encrypted with the SHA-512 algorithm.

-After comparing the passwords with two pears I have come to the conclusion that they are all different.
+After comparing the passwords with two peers I have come to the conclusion that they are all different.
 The rainbow table could not read them because the are salted in Linux.
 ![screenshot](../00_includes/sec3/sec72.png)